malaria-atlas-project/generic-mbg/README.rst

   ``invlogit``.
 The generic mbg package provides a multithreaded, shape-preserving invlogit function that should be used in place of PyMC's.

   The function should take keyword arguments corresponding to the module's ``f_labels``.
+It may take additional keyword arguments corresponding to model variables, in which case the values corresponding to each iteration will be pulled out of the trace.
+It should not take any non- keyword arguments, contain any default values or take any variable arguments.

 * ``validate_postproc`` : A function called with the non-covariate columns as keyword arguments.
   It should return a version of map_postproc that is closed on these values as defaults.
 For example,